Features

 Munin shows what each agent keeps getting wrong so you can fix the pattern instead of correcting it by hand.

-Shared memory.
+Shared project memory.
 Different fixes per agent.

 It checks itself.